n0-b-dy/dev-logs/informal_notes/What I learned in css.md

 so in my words 90 **viewport height** takes up 90% of the viewable screen.

+## Percentages vs Pixels

+*Pixels* can cover certain amount the the available screen or *viewport*.
+But they may take longer to calculate.
+Whereas, Percentages may be easier to estimate because they take up a larger portion faster.
+For example, 50% of the width of the screen would take up more and be faster and easier to estimate i your head versus pixels.
+I think percentages are dynamic, which means they automatically stretch and shrink dependant on the viewport (vh).
+Pixels stay fixed on the screen, so they literally go off the edge and are more difficult to estimate.

+A little nugget of extremly helpful info came from reddit about when to use a spcific unit measurement.
+This came from n9iels on reddit,

+> *"Pixels are fixed and percentage are (mostly) relevant to the parent element.
+I would use pixels only if it always needs to be that size.
+So for example breakpoints.
+But there is much more than pixel and percentages these days :)*
+I personally like to use rem whenever possible.
+This makes it relative to the font-size of the body.
+So if the font-size is 16px then 2rem will be 32px.
+This is nice because when someone sets a custom font size it always looks good."

+> *"The goal is to become familiar with the material and understand it, not to memorize it.
+All great developers have reference material they regularly refer to" :)* -Smoljames on YouTube

 also to create a **border** i would just type border then a certain px to show how thick or thin i ant the line (smaller is thinner, bigger is thicker)